Tropical cyclone wind speed climatology

-Tropical cyclone windspeed climatology is the study of wind distribution among tropical cyclones, a significant threat to land and people.
+Tropical cyclone wind speed climatology is the study of wind distribution among tropical cyclones, a significant threat to land and people.
 Since records began in 1851, winds from hurricanes, typhoons and cyclones have been responsible for fatalities and damage in every basin.
 Major hurricanes (Category 3 or above) usually cause the most wind damage.
-Hurricane Andrew for example caused $45 billion(2005 USD) in damage, most of it wind damage.
+Hurricane Andrew for example caused $45 billion (2005 USD) in damage, most of it wind damage.

 Although wind damage is rare to tropical cyclones near landmasses, there are a few factors that lead to high wind speeds.
 Warm water temperatures, which was seen during Hurricane Wilma when its winds rapidly strengthened to 185 mph in a 24-hour period due to the presence of abnormally warm water temperatures.
 Size and speed of the storm, which results in damage along a wide area as seen in Hurricane Isabel and Great New England Hurricane of 1938.

 Winds in tropical cyclones

 The winds in a tropical cyclone are the result of evaporation and condensation of moisture which results in updrafts.
 The updrafts in turn increase the height of the storm which causes more condensation.